HVAC – ANSYS Fluent Training Package, 10 Practical Exercises for INTERMEDIATE Users

 Room Heating (HAVC) Steady-State and Transient (Unsteady) Solvers

-Building Heating, Ventilation, and Air Conditioning (HVAC)
+Building Heating, Ventilation, and Air Conditioning (HVAC CFD Simulation Training Package)

 Project number 3 simulates the internal airflow inside an atrium located in a complex.
 The history of the atrium originates from the architecture of ancient Roman houses, and its modern models in recent centuries are multi-story and have a glass roof and a set of windows that usually are located immediately after the main entrances of the buildings.
 This part of the building is used to provide the necessary light for the interior of the building as well as building ventilation.

-In practical exercise number 5, the conjugate heat transfer (CHT) of airflow in a simplified 4-story wind tower is investigated.
-Turbulent airflow enters the domain from the top left region and due to heat transfer to air from the right diagonal wall with temperature and heat generation rate of solar radiation equal to 305 K and 1000 W/m3 respectively, conjugate (natural convection and forced convection) heat transfer leads to buoyancy effect which helps airflow to exit domain from the top right region.
+In practical exercise, number 5, the conjugate heat transfer (CHT) of airflow in a simplified 4-story wind tower is investigated.
+Turbulent airflow enters the domain from the top left region, and due to heat transfer to air from the right diagonal wall with temperature and heat generation rate of solar radiation equal to 305 K and 1000 W/m3, respectively, conjugate (natural convection and forced convection) heat transfer leads to buoyancy effect which helps airflow to exit domain from the top right region.
 This process creates steady airflow in all four stories of the building.

-Project number 7, the air ventilation is simulated in a greenhouse with two small fans with a radius of 5 cm that rotates at a speed of 100 rad/s.
+In project number 7, the air ventilation is simulated in a greenhouse with two small fans with a radius of 5 cm that rotates at a speed of 100 rad/s.
 The heat flux of 250 w/m^2 defines the lower wall of the greenhouse, and the sidewalls are defined by a coefficient of 30 and a free stream temperature of 300 K due to the thermal interaction with the outside air convection.

 Reviews